-A Muslim learns the Qur’an to strengthen his bond with his creator from the Aqeedah aspect of it.
+Online Qur’an reading is a modern way of worship which deploys the power of information technology.
+A Muslim reads and learns the Qur’an to strengthen his bond with his creator from the Aqeedah aspect of it.
 He reforms his character with the ethical part, while the legal content of the Qur’an teaches the conditions for the acceptance and nullification of daily and occasional activities such as trade, marriage, jihad e.t.c

 A study of the subject matter and style of this Surah which takes its name from the word Humazah that occurs in the first verse reveals that it is one of the earliest surah revealed in Mecca.
 All commentators as well agreed that it is a Meccan Surah.

-Al-Jalalayn related in his tafser that this verse was revealed regarding those who slandered the Prophet and the believers the likes of Umayya b.
+Al-Jalalayn related in his tafser that this chapter was revealed regarding those who slandered the Prophet and the believers the likes of Umayya b.
 Khalaf al-Walīd b. al-Mughīra and others.

 In the first verse, Allaah cursed the scorners and the mockers(fault-finder) of the city of Makkah.
 They are known misers and they slander others because of the pride of their wealth.
 Their miserliness was depicted by the habitual counting of their riches (instead of giving out to the poor).